opentensor/developer-docs/docs/keys/handle-seed-phrase.md

 You must keep redundant backups of your coldkey.
 If you lose all access to your seed phrase/initialized wallets, you permanently and unrecoverably lose access to your account (TAO, stake, etc.).

-## Recommended backup tactics
+## Backup tactics

-Each has pros and cons.
-A full backup strategy depends on multiple backups...
+Every option for backing up a seed phrase has pros and cons, and a full backup strategy relies on a combination of tactics that offers you a reasonable balance of security and accessbility.

 ### Paper